How To Get Rid of Mold in Bathroom Ceiling and When To Call A Pro

 How To Get Rid of Mold in Bathroom Ceiling

 Once you’ve figured out the cause of the mold in your bathroom, it’s time to roll up your sleeves and tackle it.
-Follow these steps on how to get rid of mold in bathroom ceilings:

 Step 1: Prep Your Cleaning Gear and Supplies